 My advice; I think you need to read the book by Wallach first to fully appreciate the successes and failures of the film.
 However, the film is certainly worth watching.

 My rating is 3 ½ star out of 5 and goes towards the breathtaking scenotography and the mesmerizing soundtrack.

-You can also visit The Gertrude Bell Archive at Newcastle University
+If you would like to know more, you can visit The Gertrude Bell Archive at Newcastle University..

 #NicoleKidman #GertrudeBell #LawrenceofArabia #DesertQueen #JanetWallach #OutofAfrica #KarenBlixen #Sexisminarchaeology #womeninscience #womeninpower #Womeninhistory #herstory #Herstory #Womeninscience #OxfordUniversity #LouiseSommer #archaeology #Archaeology #WernerHerzog #TheHiddenCamino #womenwithintelligence #womeninart #outback #WesternAustralia #Australia #femaleauthors #blog #blogpost #blogpost #powerfulwomeninreligion #importantwomeninhistory #womenasvisionaries #womenasexplores #amazingwomeninhistory #Womenaspoets #influencialwomeninhistory #womeninHollywoodmovies #womenasleaders #womeninhistory #Womeninbritishhistory #articlesbyLouiseSommer #louisesommerlouise #louisesommerlouise #NicoleKidmanmovies